 Submit your solutions to these written problems as a single pdf file on Gradescope.
-When answering, please put your final answer up top with the explanation below.

-1. How many ways can 10 (distinct) people be seated in a row if - a. there are no restrictions on the seating arrangement? - b. persons A and B must sit next to each other? - c. there are 5 adults and 5 children, and no two adults nor two children can sit next to each other? - d. there are 5 married couples and each couple must sit together?
-2. At the local zoo, a new exhibit consisting of 3 different species of birds and 3 different species of reptiles is to be formed from a pool of 8 bird species and 6 reptile species.
-How many exhibits are possible if - a. there are no additional restrictions on which species can be selected?
+1. How many ways can 10 people be seated in a row if - there are no restrictions on the seating arrangement? - persons A and B must sit next to each other? - there are 5 adults and 5 children, and no two adults nor two children can sit next to each other? - there are 5 married couples and each couple must sit together?